Legal IT & Security

 • Tune queue routing and escalation response quality

-• Formalize recurring control posture reviews
+• Formalize recurring control reviews

 • Implement selective automation for high-friction handoffs